Examples#

 ../_images/bacularis_tape_operator_web_interface.png

-Regular user example
+Regular user example#

-• JobList - that gives access to the job list page
+• JobList - job list page

-• JobView - that gives access to the detailed single job view page
+• JobView - job detail view

-• RestoreWizard - that gives access to the restore wizard
+• RestoreWizard - restore wizard

 Step 2

-Create a new API basic user (or API OAuth2 account if you use OAuth2).
-This user will be used to connection beetwen API host and web interface.
-It can be done in Page: Security => Tab: API basic users => Button: Add new API basic user, please type username and password.
-Adding new user will be required every time when you would like to limit specific Bacula resources for users.
-So one API user per one specific resources limit.
+Create a new API basic user (or OAuth2 if applicable).
+Go to Page: Security => Tab: API basic users => Button: Add new API basic user.
+Enter username and password.
+Create one API user per unique access setup.

 Step 3

-Create a new API host connection.
-This connection uses credentials defined for the API user in Step 2.
-You can create the API host in Page: Security => Tab: API hosts => Button: Add new API host.
+Create a new API host connection using credentials from Step 2.
+Go to Page: Security => Tab: API hosts => Button: Add new API host.

 Step 4

-Create a regular Bacularis web interface user.
-This type of user accounts will be used to log in by the regular users.
-It can be done in Page: Security => Tab: Users => Button: Add new user In the Roles field you need to select the role created in Step 1.
-In the API hosts field please select the API host created in Step 3.
+Create a Bacularis web interface user.
+Go to Page: Security => Tab: Users => Button: Add new user.
+In Roles, select the role from Step 1.
+In API hosts, select the API host from Step 3.

 Step 5